An interesting tree.

 To make Filé Powder:

 Wash the leaves and dry completely by laying them in a single layer in a well-ventilated, protected area.
 A food dehydrator can also be used.
+Grind the dried leaves into a powder using a coffee or spice grinder.

-You now have your own filé powder to add flavor and thickening to a soup or stew!
+You now have your own filé powder to add flavor and thickening to a soup or stew.

 When using, add it at the end of cooking after the heat is turned off.
 If you boil filé powder you will get a stringy mess.